jeremy-rifkin/cpptrace/README.md

 ## Utilities

-`cpptrace::demangle` provides a helper function for name demangling, since it has to implement that helper internally anyways.
+`cpptrace::demangle` is a helper function for name demangling, since it has to implement that helper internally anyways.

+`cpptrace::prune_symbol` is a helper function that prunes demangled symbols by removing return types, template arguments, and function parameters.
+It also does some minimal normalization.
+For example, it prunes `ns::S<int, float>::~S()` to `ns::S::~S`.

 `cpptrace::get_snippet` gets a text snippet, if possible, from for the given source file for +/- `context_size` lines around `line`.